North Korea teeters on the brink of famine as winter approaches | DW | 10.11.2021

 "Many no longer have goods or property to sell in order to obtain food and we are hearing reports of people struggling and food distress in parts of the country."

-Many of their reports make harrowing reading, such as farmers being sent to disciplinary labor camps for failing to hand over 60% of their crops to the state simply because yields have fallen this year and there is insufficient leftover to feed their own families.
+Many of their reports make for harrowing reading — such as farmers being sent to disciplinary labor camps for failing to hand over 60% of their crops to the state simply because yields have fallen this year and there is insufficient leftover to feed their own families.

-City residents mobilized to help bring in the harvest are reportedly being strip searched at the end of the working day to make sure they are not trying to steal any of the crop.
+City residents mobilized to help bring in the harvest are reportedly being strip-searched at the end of the workday to make sure they are not trying to steal any of the crop.

-People who have resorted to picking wild plants in the mountains have been taken ill after consuming plants that are not fit for human consumption, while many people are too weak through a lack of food to go to their assigned jobs.
+People who have resorted to picking wild plants in the mountains have become ill after consuming plants that are not suitable, while many people are too weak due to a lack of food to report to their assigned jobs.

-There were reports last winter of entire families who had been forced to sell their homes to buy food and then dying of exposure in towns across the country.
+There were reports last winter of entire families being forced to sell their homes to buy food, and then dying of exposure in towns across the country.

-For nearly two years, there have been no imports of desperately needed food, medicines or other daily necessities
+For nearly two years, there have been no imports of desperately needed food, medicine or other daily necessities

-Some experts fear that there will be more deaths this winter, which has started earlier than usual and may be colder than in average years.
+Some experts fear that there will be more deaths this winter, which has started earlier than usual and may be colder than average.

 "There are also reports that the North may be close to reopening its border with China and resuming trade.
-And if North Korea did face another Arduous March situation, then I expect that China would come to their assistance."
+And if North Korea were to face another Arduous March situation, then I expect that China would come to its assistance."

-For now, the people of North Korea will be hoping the border does reopen, that trains carrying the food they so desperately need start rolling again and that the winter is not as harsh as feared.
-And then they must hope that next year's harvest is better.
+For now, the people of North Korea are hoping the borders do reopen, that trains carrying the food they so desperately need start rolling again, and that the winter is not as harsh as feared.
+And then, they must also hope that next year's harvest is better.